Aveglia/vAMPirus/helpmeoutsome.md

 The metadata file needs to be comma separated with the first column being "sample" and the second column must be "treatment".
 These species names could easily be replaced with "Heat"/"Control" or any other way you would like to categorize the samples.

+The sample name in the metadata files must match the library names.
+For example, the read library names for the samples in the example above would need to be:

+  Coral1_R1.fastq.gz; Coral2_R2.fastq.gz; Coral2_R1.fastq.gz; Coral2_R2.fastq.gz; etc. etc.

+ALSO, important to not have treatments be only numbers to avoid errors in the statistical analyses.

 ## The mandatory arguments

 To run the vAMPirus workflow, you must specify one or two mandatory arguments: